RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 ### 6.7 Configuring the Sort Feature

-To configure the sort feature for sorting parts list, follow these steps:
+To configure the sort feature for sorting the parts list, follow these steps:

 1. Choose an entity:<br/>